Oslt-amira/Oslt-amira/README.md

-# 🍄 About Me:
+# 🍄 Hey, I’m **Amira**
-Hey, I’m **Amira** — a full-stack software engineer and creative technologist crafting digital experiences at the intersection of code, AI, and motion-driven design.
+— a full-stack software engineer and creative technologist crafting digital experiences at the intersection of code, AI, and motion-driven design.
 I specialize in building intuitive, scalable products that solve real problems with technical precision and creative flair.

 I architect systems using **TypeScript**, **Next.js**, **NestJS**, and **PostgreSQL**, and elevate **UX** through expressive motion with **Framer Motion** and **GSAP**.
 My work integrates **AI (LLMs, RAG pipelines)** to create **intelligent**, **user-centric** solutions that feel **alive** and **emotionally** resonant.